ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/client-api/session-methods/patch-ts-data.markdown

 * `Advanced.Defer` uses a custom Java Script to -
   * Patch time-series entries to a document.
-  * Removes time-series entries from a document.
+  * Remove time-series entries from a document.
 * You can handle a single document at a time.

 {PANEL/}